Join Our Team

 This candidate believes in rowing as a tool for building life skills, creating access to opportunity and learning through sport.
 They are excited about fostering young people’s enjoyment of the sport and sharing their unique rowing story and lessons learned with others.
 They seek a role in making rowing more accessible and inclusive for people of color and those facing socio-economic barriers to participation.

-The Middle School Assistant Coach must be an enthusiastic team player who can run safe, engaging daily practices in line with the middle school curriculum.
-They will work collaboratively with the Middle School Lead Coach to balance meeting the needs of their athletes while providing a consistent participant experience.
+The U17 Assistant Coach must be an enthusiastic team player who can run safe, engaging daily practices in line with the high school curriculum.
+They will work collaboratively with the Lead Coaches to balance meeting the needs of their athletes while providing a consistent participant experience.

-• Execute the PYR Middle School curriculum, including team-building activities, land instruction and on-water rowing.
+• Execute the PYR U17 practice plans, including team-building activities, land instruction and on-water rowing.

-• Instructs, demonstrates, and reinforces foundational rowing skill sets and safety procedures both on and off the water.
+• Instructs, demonstrates, and reinforces novice to intermediate rowing skill sets and safety procedures both on and off the water.
 This is conducted primarily in sculling boats.

 • Develop athletes within the context of the youth program’s long-term athlete development model.